Me-Iung Ting

 Me-Iung Ting (丁懋英 (Dīng Màoyīng); 1891–1969) was a Chinese physician and feminist.

 She was the daughter of a well-known Chinese doctor, Ting Gan-Ren.
-Me-Iung attended Mount Holyoke College and graduated from the School of Medicine, University of Michigan at Ann Arbor.
+She attended Mount Holyoke College and graduated from the School of Medicine, University of Michigan at Ann Arbor.
 She was the only Chinese woman there in 1920.
 She completed her medical school and two additional years of training in Detroit and Philadelphia hospitals before returning to Tianjin, China.
 She became the director of the Tientsin (Tianjin) Women's Hospital (aka Peiyang Women's Hospital).
 She also had charge of the city orphanage and two schools.
-In 1929, Dr. Ting returned to the University of Michigan as a Barbour Fellow.
+In 1929, Ting returned to the University of Michigan as a Barbour Fellow.
 She spent her time collecting information for a book on prenatal care.
 Upon returning to China, she met an old banker, a friend of her father's, who became interested in her work and later published her book in pamphlet form, making it possible for Chinese women to purchase the book for a few cents.
 That book was the first of its kind in China.

-Me-Iung Ting remained the director of Peiyang Women's Hospital in Tianjin since her return to China, and in 1928, she headed the Chinese delegation to the Pan-Pacific Women's Congress in Honolulu.
-In 1943, Me-Iung became the Chairman of the International Relief Committee in Tianjin.
+Ting remained the director of Peiyang Women's Hospital in Tianjin since her return to China, and in 1928, she headed the Chinese delegation to the Pan-Pacific Women's Congress in Honolulu.
+In 1943, Ting became the Chairman of the International Relief Committee in Tianjin.
 Her work with the multinational refugees was widely recognized.

-In 1950, Me-Iung immigrated to America and continued her contribution to medicine.
+In 1950, Ting immigrated to America and continued her contributions to medicine.

 Early life

-When she was a small child, her parents, in the proper Chinese tradition, arranged for her betrothal.
+When she was a child, her parents, in the proper Chinese tradition, arranged for her betrothal.
 She attended the McTyeire School in Shanghai where she became a Christian.
 At the age of 15, she was taken out of school to be married.
 She would not consent to the marriage and her father was greatly displeased and refused to accept her decision.
 Her older brother sympathized with her and secretly took her from their home in Shanghai to Hong Kong.
 From Hong Kong, she went to the United States.
 She was a Tsinghua (Qinghua) special student and attended Mount Holyoke College from 1914 to 1916, preparing for medical school.